john-lay/castle-plun-darr/README.md

 Each frame has been ripped using [AnimGet](https://mugenarchive.com/forums/downloads.php?do=file&id=61108-animget-michael-menne) and composed using Photoshop.

-## Liono
+## Lion-O

 The main protagonist of the game.
-Liono has animation frames for walking, crouching and jumping.
+Lion-O has animation frames for walking, crouching and jumping.
 As well as attack animations for these stances.

 `Each frame is 64x64 pixels in size`